 The Integrated/Blended Degree and Credential Programs offer undergraduate students the opportunity to earn a four-year baccalaureate degree and a teaching credential simultaneously.
-The undergraduate blended degree program is currently available for Track 3 majors in Hutchins Liberal Studies, leading to a Multiple Subject credential.
+The undergraduate blended degree program is currently available for Track 3 majors in Hutchins Liberal Studies, leading to a multiple subject credential.
 Students in this program must receive advising about course sequence prior to, or very early in, their freshman year; enroll in an average of 15-18 units per semester; and be willing to take courses in at least one summer session.

-For Secondary Education, an integrated program is available for majors in music leading to the Single Subject credential.
+For Secondary Education, integrated programs are available for majors in music and kinesiology leading to the Single Subject credential.
 This option may be available to transfer students, depending on the program of interest.
 For more information contact the Student Services Office in the School of Education.